Jack Wright

 1 November 2022 to 31 October 2023

-Jack is the Editor of the Annals of Air and Space Law, published by the Institute of Air and Space Law, McGill University, an Adjunct Research Fellow at the Centre for Banking and Finance Law (CBFL), National University of Singapore, and a Consultant at King & Wood Mallesons (KWM).
+Jack is an Adjunct Research Fellow at the Centre for Banking and Finance Law (CBFL), the Editor of the Annals of Air and Space Law, produced by the Institute of Air and Space Law, McGill University, and a Doctoral Candidate at the Faculty of Law, McGill University.
 He was formerly a Research Associate at CBFL (2020-2021).
-Jack practiced law with KWM in Hong Kong (2015 – 2018) and in Singapore (2019 – 2020).
-While at KWM, he was seconded to the Securities & Futures Commission, where he worked on both policy and enforcement matters.
-He is admitted to practice law before the Supreme Court of Victoria and the High Court of Hong Kong.
+Jack practiced law with King & Wood Mallesons in Hong Kong (2015 – 2018) and in Singapore (2019 – 2020).
+While in practice, he was seconded to the Securities & Futures Commission, where he worked on both policy and enforcement matters.

-He was also cited in publications from the National Aeronautics and Space Administration, the United States Institute of Peace, and in amicus curiae submissions before the United States Supreme Court.
+His work has been cited in publications from the National Aeronautics and Space Administration, the United States Institute of Peace, the European Parliament, the United States Congressional Research Service and in amicus curiae submissions before the United States Supreme Court

 Publications